Credit Card Statement Balance vs Current Balance

 1. Organizing Your Debt

 A great first step to getting a handle on your debt is to organize it.
 Try listing each source of debt, along with the monthly payments, interest rates, and due dates.
 It may be helpful to keep this list readily available and updated.
-Another option is to use software that aggregates all of your finances, such as your credit card balances and payments, bank balances, and other monthly bills.
-Check out SoFi Relay if you haven’t already.

 You can also ask your credit card providers to change your due dates so that they’re all due on the same day.
-Pick something easy to remember, such as the first of the month.
+Pick something easy to remember, such as the first or 15th of the month.

 2. Making All Minimum Payments, But Picking One Card to Focus On

 While you’re making at least the minimum payments on all your cards, pick one to focus on first.
-There are two versions of this debt repayment plan: the Debt Avalanche and the Debt Snowball.
+There are two versions of this debt repayment plan:

-With the Avalanche method, you attack the card with the highest interest rate first.
-With the Snowball method, you go after the card with the lowest balance.
 The former strategy makes the most sense from a mathematical standpoint, but the latter may give you a better psychological boost.

 If and when you can, apply extra payments to the card’s balance that you’re hoping to eliminate.
 Once you’ve paid off one card, you can move to the next.
 Ultimately, you’re trying to get to a place where you’re paying off your balance in full each month.

-3. Cutting up Your Cards
+3. Cutting Up Your Cards

 Whether you do this literally or not, a moratorium on your credit card spending can be a great strategy.
 If you are consistently running a balance that you cannot pay off in full, you may want to consider ways to avoid adding on more debt.